DenisaSarafinceanu/Order-Management-Application/README.md

 # Order-Management-Application

 ## Objective
-The goal of this preoject is to design and implement an application that allows employees to manage client orders for a warehouse.
+The goal of this project is to design and implement an application that allows employees to manage client orders for a warehouse.
 This includes adding, updating, and deleting clients and products, creating orders, and maintaining data consistency in a PostgresSQL database.

+##Technologies Used
+ - Language: **Java**
+ - Database: **PostgresSQL**
+ - GUI Framework: **Java Swing**
 ## Features
  - **Client Management**: Add, update, and delete clients with proper validation.
  - **Product Management**: Manage product details like name, price, and stock.